Depression doesn’t want to do anything and never will. Dan Lukasik on the struggle to get things done when you’re a depressed lawyer.

-Getting things done when you are depressed is tough.
+Getting things done when you are depressed or have depression symptoms is tough.
 You have difficulty getting going in the morning.
 Your concentration is less than optimal.
 You may feel worn-out or be sleep-deprived.
 Your motivation is low.

 Does this sound familiar?
 If you’re struggling with these symptoms, you’re not alone.

 A 2016 study of nearly 13,000 currently practicing lawyers from 19 states found that approximately 28 percent struggle with some form of depression.
 This rate is several times higher than for the general population.

 The Demands of Work Don’t Stop When You’re Depressed

 So, how can you still be productive when depressed?

 Because depression affects the brain, lawyers need to go about getting things done differently when slumping.

 In the book “Get It Done When You’re Depressed,” the authors spell out the maladaptive things depressives tell themselves when trying to get things done — and how this actually leads to things not getting done:

 - You decide there’s no use in starting if you don’t have the desire for the project.